PragyaMaroti/healthbot/Progress overview.md

    ## Week  1:

   - All four team members from four different colleges were introduced to each other by Ankit sir.
 We decided to build a Contextual AI chatbot, using rasa .
-Rasa is an open source AI Framework,used  for building chat and voice based virtual assistants.
+Rasa is an open source AI Framework, used  for building chat and voice based virtual assistants.
 - We all started gathering information about rasa framework, through its documentation, youtube videos  and then we discussed about all the resources.
 - we learnt the concept of scrum and agile methodology.
 The Daily Scrum Meeting is a 15-minute event for the Developers of the  team.
 To reduce complexity, it is held at the same time and place every working day of the Sprint.
 - Agile software development refers to  software development methodologies centered round the idea of iterative development, where requirements and solutions evolve through collaboration between self-organizing cross-functional teams.